mui/material-ui/docs/src/pages/components/typography/typography.md

 {{"demo": "pages/components/typography/TypographyTheme.js"}}

+## Custom Variants

+Sometimes default variants are not enough.
+For this reason you can [specify your variants via theme](/customization/typography#custom)

 ## Changing the semantic element

 The Typography component uses the `variantMapping` property to associate a UI variant with a semantic element.